 02 of 09

-This classic homemade noodle salad is a very popular dish in Taiwan and China.
-It’s especially popular during the summertime--summers in Taiwan and China are always really hot and humid so this cold noodle salad with a delicious sauce and refreshing ingredients helps people regain their appetite during the heat.
+This noodle salad is a very popular dish in Taiwan and China.
+It’s especially popular during the summertime–summers in Taiwan and China are always really hot and humid, so this cold noodle salad with a delicious sauce and refreshing ingredients helps people regain their appetite during the heat.

-Chinese people usually make this noodle salad with julienned cucumber, carrot, mung bean sprout, and boiled or steamed chicken breast.
+Chinese people usually make this noodle salad with julienned cucumber, carrots, mung bean sprouts, and boiled or steamed chicken breast.

 03 of 09